Graduate School: Purdue University

 Email Address: firstname.lastname@example.org

-Dr. Rich’s research is centered on understanding the genetic epidemiology of complex human disease, including the genes contributing to atherosclerosis, stroke and intermediate phenotypes (risk factors).
-These studies range from estimating the familial aggregation of disease and subclinical markers of disease within families, to gene mapping, gene discovery and functional significance of the gene variants.
-In the realm of atherosclerosis and risk factors, the primary study population is the Multi-Ethnic Study of Atherosclerosis (MESA), a collection of ~6,000 adults (aged 45+) without evidence of clinical disease.
-These subjects (Caucasian, African-American, Hispanic-American, Chinese-American) have extensive imaging, biomarker and clinical longitudinal data, as well as DNA for genetic studies.
-Currently, over 200 candidate genes related to atherosclerosis are being assessed, and both a genome-wide association scan (1 million SNPs) and linkage scan (6K SNPs in families) are being used to discover new genes and pathways.
-Examination of the genetic contribution to risk of ischemic stroke is the primary focus of the Siblings With Ischemic Stroke Study (SWISS) and the Ischemic Stroke Genetic Study (ISGS).
-Family-based linkage (SWISS), candidate gene (SWISS, ISGS) and genome-wide association (ISGS) methods have been utilized to detect stroke susceptibility genes.
-A primary goal of these research efforts is to identify novel genes and pathways that can serve a predictors of risk, identify those at highest risk of disease and, therefore, amenable to intervention, and to develop models of disease through manipulation of these genes and thus identify potential therapeutic targets.
+Dr. Rich’s research is centered on understanding the genetic epidemiology of complex human disease, including the genes contributing to type 1 diabetes and its complications, atherosclerosis, stroke and their intermediate phenotypes (risk factors).
+These studies range from interrogating the effects of subclinical markers of disease risk, to gene mapping, gene discovery, and understanding the functional significance of the disease-associated variants.
+A long-term focus of research is the genetic basis of type 1 diabetes, with establishment of the Type 1 Diabetes Genetics Consortium (T1DGC), in which over 40 loci have been mapped and T1D “causal genes” have been identified.
+Examination of variants and functional significance is a key step in designing targeted interventions.
+In the realm of atherosclerosis and risk factors, the primary study population is the Multi-Ethnic Study of Atherosclerosis (MESA), a collection of ~6,800 adults (aged 45+) without evidence of clinical disease.
+These participants (Caucasian, African-American, Hispanic-American, Chinese-American) have extensive imaging, biomarker and clinical longitudinal data, as well as DNA for genetic studies.
+MESA has been the subject of genome-wide association and linkage scans, evaluation by the MetaboChip (a custom high-density genotyping array), and contributed samples to the NHLBI Exome Sequencing Project (ESP).
+All MESA participants have been genotyped by the ExomeChip in order to assess the role of rare variants in atherosclerosis risk.
+A primary goal of these research efforts is to identify novel genes and pathways that can serve as predictors of risk, identify those at highest risk of disease and, therefore, amenable to intervention, and to develop models of disease through manipulation of these genes and thus identify potential therapeutic targets.